ajhenry/stack/README.md

   - git
   - npm

-# Requires are the list of commands needed for this stack to work
-# Required
-# Accepts the following types
-#   - string[]
-requires:
-  - git

 # Install is a list of commands needed to install the dev environment
 # Required
 # Accepts the following types